digital-asset/docs.daml.com/docs/3.0.0/docs/kubernetes/02-provision-cloud-resources/00-intro.rst

 This section describes the steps required to provision cloud resources.

-To get started on Azure, see :doc:`Provisioning cloud resources with Terraform <01-provision-cloud-resources>`.
+To get started, see :doc:`Provisioning cloud resources with Terraform <01-provision-cloud-resources>`.